MicrosoftDocs/azure-docs/articles/data-factory/data-flow-troubleshoot-guide.md

 ### Error code: DF-Cosmos-InvalidAccountKey

 - **Message**: The input authorization token can't serve the request.
-Please check that the expected payload is built as per the protocol, and check the key being used.
+Check that the expected payload is built as per the protocol, and check the key being used.
 - **Cause**: There's no enough permission to read/write Azure Cosmos DB data.
-- **Recommendation**: Please use the read-write key to access Azure Cosmos DB.
+- **Recommendation**: Use the read-write key to access Azure Cosmos DB.

 ### Error code: DF-Cosmos-InvalidConnectionMode